halans/gpt-electricvehicle-life-preact/README.md

 # EV Life Chat

 A modern, AI-powered chat application designed to answer all your questions about Electric Vehicles.
-Built with Preact, Tailwind CSS, and Cloudflare Pages.
+Built with Antigravity, Preact, Tailwind CSS, and Cloudflare Pages.

 ## Features